DataMapping is a specific feature of AdobeSign.

-For example if you want to replace values of the fields Jobtitle and address1_city of contact entity.
+For example, this can help if you want to replace values of the fields Jobtitle and address1_city of contact entity.

-In your CRM environment navigate to Adobe Sign tab and then to Data Mapping:
+Then, in your CRM environment, navigate to the Adobe Sign tab and then to Data Mapping.

 Figure 1: Data Mapping

-In the opened form specify the name of DataMapping and select a target entity (in our case Contact):
+In the form, specify the new DataMapping name and select a target entity (in our case Contact).

 Figure 3: New Data Mapping

-After selecting the target entity the form will be expanded with additional data.
-We are interested in transfer data from an agreement to CRM, so we will fill out the corresponding section:
+After selecting the target entity, the form will expand with additional data.
+In the example we are interested in transfer data from an agreement to CRM, so we will fill out the corresponding section.

 Figure 4: Data Mapping For Contact

-The Agreement field is the field we will later insert into agreement.
+The Agreement field is the field we will later insert into the agreement.
 This name can be random, for example JobtitleDataMappingField.
-Attribute is the corresponding attribute of the entity.
-In our case Job Title.
-Then check the option Override and click Add button:
+Attribute is the corresponding attribute of the entity (in our case Job Title).
+Then check the option Override and click the Add button.

 Figure 6: Map Adobe Sign Agreement Data